charlieCollins/embiggen/README.md

 The discovery is very simple.

 Once a host and controller are aware of each other the controller tells the host what to display using HTTP.
-Both the host and controller run a simple HTTP server (see sub-project).
+Both the host and controller run a simple HTTP server (see related charlieCollins/android-http-servers).
 The host HTTP server is used only for messaging (for controllers to be able to tell the host what to do), and the controller HTTP server is used for serving content to the host.

 Disclaimer